 Before yesterday, I hadn’t written in almsot a month.
 Partially because I have no internet at home, but also because I’m typing out long posts and then deleting them when the perfectionist in my head starts pointing out every single flaw.
 I’m frustrated because I can’t seem to find the words to convey my thoughts when normally it comes very easily to me.
 Writing was my thing – I always thought I was a good writer, but recently I’ve been really struggling to communicate my ideas.

 When I first moved, I made sure to take care of my health.
-Being physically active was very important to me, so I was at the gym or rock climbing with friends almost every day.
+Being physically active was very important to me, so I was at the gym almost every day.
 My friend here remarked how fit and active I was (jokes on her!).
 Last week I was bouldering and found myself so fatigued I couldn’t even make it halfway up the wall.
+And it suddenly wasn’t fun anymore.
 I also had a cough that lasted for about two weeks, so I would also be coughing so much I couldn’t properly breathe at times.

 I am studying nutrition, so I recognize the importance of good eating, but I also feel the need to fill the role of a “nutritionist” sometimes.
-I never had takeout when I first moved.
 I cooked homemade meals every day, I packed healthy snacks, and I made sure I ate at least three meals nicely spaced out throughout the day.
 Recently I’ve been so busy, I’ve barely had enough time to buy groceries or cook.
 I’m so tired I’m scrambling to feed myself, and as a result I am grumpy and sluggish.

 These areas that I identifed with are currently damaged.
 How can I be “fit” or “healthy” or “a writer” if I am unable to do any of these now?
 An unstable sense of self or identity disturbance is considered a core characteristic of BPD.
 In general, I don’t feel like this is a characteristic that applies to me, but I do struggle sometimes with identity.
 One way that my therapist suggested I reconcile these difficulties is by identifying with traits, rather than roles.